Sunday, 13 February 2011

 From Bangkok we took, what must be a record for us, six buses to reach Trat, a coastal town near the Cambodian border.
 It should have only taken one bus, but that's another story!
 We spent two nights here before heading to Cambodia.

-Another funny video of Richard in Trat:
+Funny video of Richard and a kitten in Trat

 2 comments: